marywilliam12/aiessaywriter/README.md

 The Advantages of AI Essay Writers
 ----------------------------------

-There are many advantages to using AI [essay writer](https://collegeessay.org/) in academic writing.
+There are many advantages to using [essay writer](https://collegeessay.org/) in academic writing.
 For one, they can produce high-quality essays in a matter of minutes, which can be especially helpful for students who are short on time.

 Additionally, AI essay writers can help to level the playing field for students.
 Those who struggle with writing or who lack access to writing resources can use these tools to produce essays that are of the same quality as those written by more experienced writers.
 This can improve the accessibility and inclusivity of education.